vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-global-perspective.md

 That would cause inflation.

 Cash dollars coming home to the US may happen with or without a system change.
-If the world loses respect for the US and our leader- ship, these dollars may come home and have a significant impact on our economy.
+If the world loses respect for the US and our leadership, these dollars may come home and have a significant impact on our economy.
 Our dollars may also come home if the rest of the world feels more secure using their own currencies, which would be a good thing for the world.
 We can hope that in either event, the global dollars